wcoder/docs/docs/framework/wpf/advanced/walkthrough-caching-application-data-in-a-wpf-application.md

 #### To test caching in the WPF application

 1. Press CTRL+F5 to run the application.

     The `MainWindow` window is displayed.

 2. Click **Get Cache**.

     The cached content from the text file is displayed in a message box.
 Notice the timestamp on the file.

-3. Close the message box and then click **Get Cache** again**.**
+3. Close the message box and then click **Get Cache** again<strong>.</strong>

     The timestamp is unchanged.
 This indicates the cached content is displayed.

 4. Wait 10 seconds or more and then click **Get Cache** again.

     This time a new timestamp is displayed.
 This indicates that the policy let the cache entry expire and that new cached content is displayed.

 5. In a text editor, open the text file that you created.
 Do not make any changes yet.

-6. Close the message box and then click **Get Cache** again**.**
+6. Close the message box and then click **Get Cache** again<strong>.</strong>

     Notice the timestamp again.

 7. Make a change to the text file and then save the file.

 8. Close the message box and then click **Get Cache** again.

     This message box contains the updated content from the text file and a new timestamp.
 This indicates that the host-file change monitor evicted the cache entry immediately when you changed the file, even though the absolute timeout period had not expired.

    > [!NOTE]
    >  You can increase the eviction time to 20 seconds or more to allow more time for you to make a change in the file.

 ## Code Example
  After you have completed this walkthrough, the code for the project you created will resemble the following example.